pktgen/Pktgen-DPDK/README.md

 ** Note: To determine the Ethernet ports in your system use 'lspci | grep Ethernet' to get a list of all ports in the system.
 Some ports may not be useable by DPDK/Pktgen.
    The first port listed is bit 0 or least signification bit in the '-c' mask.
-   Another method is to compile the test_pmd example and run './test_pmd -c 0x3 -n 2' command to list out the ports DPDK is able to use.
+   Another method is to compile the test_pmd example and run './test_pmd -l 0,1 -n 2' command to list out the ports DPDK is able to use.
 ```
 A new feature for pktgen and DPDK is to run multiple instances of pktgen.
 This